(Klik di pikja insait wey to see video for dis lesson)

 response_data = response.json()

-# Extract and return the recommendations
+# Take out and return di recommendations

 recommendations = response_data['choices'][0]['text'].strip().split('\n')